lachlanmcdonald/mg-shader-wiki/Terms.md

 Shaders with a **Seed** argument allows you to give the shader a new starting number, allowing you to generate different randomness each time.

-THis is often not necessary for small scenes.
-However, if you are generating the same pattern over multiple objects, it can be used to make sure every object does not look the same.
+This is often not necessary for small scenes.
+However, if you are using a shader over multiple objects, it can be used to make sure every object does not look the same.